abhinav270/YellowPageScrapper/README.md

 # Yellow Page Scrapper

-Python scrapper which scrape particular category from the american county.
+Python scrapper which scrape particular category from the american county. using multiprocessing to make our scapping much faster.

 ## Requirements